endriju/CryptoAPIWrapper/README.md

 }
 ```

-## TODO
+## TODO / Issues
-- test reproducibility
-- document possible issues
+- address relevant pylint errors/warnings:
+  - threading.
+Thread needs the target function

+- refactor using create_app for easier tests setup
+- refactor using object-oriented model
-- background thread not started automatically, only after first request to the API
+- investigate: sometimes background thread logs are not visible in console after app starts, making it look like it didn't start automatically; after first request to the API the logs appear;
+- tests to implement:
+  - mocking various responses from Synthesia API (429, 502, 500, 403) and test handling
+  - throw exception while calling Synthesia API
+  - test that background thread updates shelve and appends/pops items from queue